zmliao/zmliao/README.md

 I am PhD student in joint program from SJTU and Shanghai AI lab.
-My research interest includes HPC applied in Computer Graphics, with a particular focus on GPU Acceleration for rendering, reconstruction and simulation.
+My research interest includes HPC applied in Computer Graphics, with a particular focus on GPU acceleration for rendering, reconstruction and simulation.